SCRT-HQ/VaporShell/docs/glossary/New-VSWAFRegionalRule.md

----
-layout: glossary
-title: New-VSWAFRegionalRule
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSWAFRegionalRule

 ## SYNOPSIS
-Adds an AWS::WAFRegional::Rule resource to the template
+Adds an AWS::WAFRegional::Rule resource to the template.
+A combination of ByteMatchSet, IPSet, and/or SqlInjectionMatchSet objects that identify the web requests that you want to allow, block, or count.
+For example, you might create a Rule that includes the following predicates:

 ## SYNTAX